 You will receive full academic recognition for the time you spend studying abroad and in addition, you won’t be asked to pay any tuition fees to your host institution – you will simply pay applicable tuition fees to Sheffield.

-If you think you will be interested in the Study Abroad scheme, you should speak to the Department’s Study Abroad Advisor, Dr Julie Walsh, as soon as possible in semester one of your first year.
+If you think you will be interested in the Study Abroad scheme, you should speak to the Department’s International Officer, Dr Hannah Lewis, as soon as possible in semester one of your first year.

 Sheffield Undergraduate Research Experience (SURE)